12 Top-Rated Museums in Houston

 Address: 5555 Hermann Park Drive, Houston

-3 The Museum of Fine Arts
+3. The Museum of Fine Arts

 The Museum of Fine Arts in Houston - one of the largest such establishments in the country - contains a vast collection of American, European, African, and Far Eastern art spanning some 6,000 years.

 The main campus of the complex consists of two buildings; the Audrey Jones Beck Building and the Caroline Wiess Law Building.
 You can enter either of these from the street, but they are connected underground by Wilson Tunnel, which itself is an attraction.

 Address: 1001 Bissonnet Street, Houston

-4 The Menil Collection
+4. The Menil Collection

 This remarkable building, designed by Renzo Piano, who also designed the Whitney in New York, was created specifically to house the collection.
-The rooms, many of which contain huge glass windows, look out onto lush atriums, and almost all are naturally lit, providing a wonderful atmosphere and aesthetic experience to complement the outstanding collection.
+The rooms, many of which contain huge glass windows, look out onto lush atriums.
+Almost all are naturally lit, providing a wonderful atmosphere and aesthetic experience to complement the outstanding collection.
 Changes in the light outside create different moods and experiences when viewing the art.